How to Discover Your Coaching Niche - International Coaching Federation

 anna-marie watson headshot 2019

-Anna-Marie Watson, PCC, is a certified Performance Coach with a serious passion for the outdoors who loves to accompany her clients on walking and talking coaching conversations.
-Former British Army Officer, she has worked in challenging environments from snowy Arctic tundra to hot and sandy deserts.
+Anna-Marie Watson, PCC, is a certified performance coach with a serious passion for the outdoors.
+She loves to accompany her clients on walking and talking coaching conversations.
+Former officer in the British Army, she has worked in challenging environments from snowy Arctic tundra to hot and sandy deserts.
 She has been at the forefront of leadership development for over 18 years, supporting high-performing individuals and teams across five continents.
 She has an insatiable curiosity at the world and is a self-certified learning junkie with an array of qualifications.
-Anna-Marie is on a mission to encourage fellow coaches take their coaching practice outdoors across the world.
+Anna-Marie is on a mission to encourage fellow coaches to take their coaching practice outdoors.
 Learn more at Reach for More Coaching.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.